Woman of Steel (album): Composition

-The album's opening track "Home" is reminiscent of church music; in it, Alade sings about her appreciation for her love interest.
+On the album's opening track, "Home", which is reminiscent of church music, Alade expresses her gratitude for her romantic partner.
 The mid-tempo track "Give Dem" contains Latin strings and an Afrobeats-infused percussion; the song takes a showy route.
 In "Vibe", Alade portrays herself as a sexually liberated woman; this is exemplified by lyrics like "I want a boy wey go love me scatter, wey nor go knock before e enter, wey go love me pass him sister, give me brain make I mental".
-In "Night and Day", Alade incorporates guitar melodies found in Soukous music.
+In "Night and Day", she incorporates guitar melodies found in Soukous music.

 The nostalgic track "Shekere" is a remake of Angélique Kidjo's "Wombo Lombo".
 The reggae track "CIA (Criminal in Agbada)" tackles political corruption.
 The romantic ballad "Remind You" contains lyrics recorded entirely in conventional English.
 In the Igbo highlife track "Yeba", Alade speaks about rejecting marriage proposals from two broke men.
 The Duncan Mighty-assisted track "Shake" has a dancehall feel and is reminiscent of Tekno's "Pana".
-In the R&B and Afrobeats-infused track "Lai Lai", Alade is acceptant of her love interest despite his humble account balance.
+In the R&B and Afrobeats-infused track "Lai Lai", Alade is accepting of her love interest despite his account balance.
 In the pro-wealth track "Poverty", Alade denounces poverty and endorses wealth.
 She enlisted Kenyan singer Ivlyn Mutua to translate the song into Swahili.
 "Nobody" draws comparisons to Wizkid's "Sweet Love".